Love Letter to a New Widow

 It's ok.
 That's how we all came.

 I know that all you want is to have him back.
-We aren't offended that you didn't want to join the club.
+We aren't offended that you didn't want to join this club.

 We will still stand with you, arms opened wide... because when you are ready, you will likely start asking, "How can I meet other widows?
 How can I connect with someone who gets it?"